 - Treating infections right away

-The condition often gets worsefor 2 to 4 days after birth.
-It often improves slowly after that.
+The condition often gets worse for 2 to 4 days after birth and improves slowly after that.
 Some infants with severe respiratory distress syndrome will die.
-If this occurs, it often happens between days 2 and 7.
+This most often occurs between days 2 and 7.

 Long-term complications may develop due to:

-- More severe disease.
-When RDS is worse, it can result in inflammation that causes lung or brain damage.
+- More severe disease or immaturity.
+RDS can be associated with inflammation that causes lung or brain damage.